Section 1: South End

 Garden Area #13 Tennis Court Island

 About: This oval island near the tennis courts looks different in every season.
-In the winter, tall grasses provide visual interest against the snow.
+Tall sunflowers are a focal point all summer.

 Garden Area #13A Durham Green